 JupyterHub and OAuth#

-JupyterHub uses OAuth 2 internally as a mechanism for authenticating users.
+JupyterHub uses OAuth 2 as an internal mechanism for authenticating users.
 As such, JupyterHub itself always functions as an OAuth provider.
-More on what that means below.
+You can find out more about what that means below.

-Additionally, JupyterHub is often deployed with oauthenticator, where an external identity provider, such as GitHub or KeyCloak, is used to authenticate users.
-When this is the case, there are two nested oauth flows: an internal oauth flow where JupyterHub is the provider, and and external oauth flow, where JupyterHub is a client.
+Additionally, JupyterHub is often deployed with OAuthenticator, where an external identity provider, such as GitHub or KeyCloak, is used to authenticate users.
+When this is the case, there are two nested OAuth flows: an internal OAuth flow where JupyterHub is the provider, and an external OAuth flow, where JupyterHub is the client.

 This means that when you are using JupyterHub, there is always at least one and often two layers of OAuth involved in a user logging in and accessing their server.

 Single-user servers never need to communicate with or be aware of the upstream provider configured in your Authenticator.
-As far as they are concerned, only JupyterHub is an OAuth provider, and how users authenticate with the Hub itself is irrelevant.
+As far as the servers are concerned, only JupyterHub is an OAuth provider, and how users authenticate with the Hub itself is irrelevant.

-When talking to a single-user server, there are ~always two tokens: a token issued to the server itself to communicate with the Hub API, and a second per-user token in the browser to represent the completed login process and authorized permissions.
+When interacting with a single-user server, there are ~always two tokens: first, a token issued to the server itself to communicate with the Hub API, and second, a per-user token in the browser to represent the completed login process and authorized permissions.
 More on this later.